 - Empowers employees.
 Help your employees make the most of themselves.
 Give them chances to excel.
 Let them take risk.
 Don’t micro-manage.

 - Provides growth opportunities.
 The best leaders recognize their employee’s capabilities and give them opportunities to stretch.
 They choose tasks that will help them grow, not overwhelm them.

 - Trains through feedback.
 Employees can’t read your mind.
 Your best help is to clearly explain how they’ve met your expectations.
 Then teach them what they must do to do better.
 Or tell them what excellent things they need to do more of.

 - Makes the tough choices.
 You can’t hope to be Mr. Popularity.
 Carefully analyze decisions and find what’s best for the company.
 Then walk forward in this decision with confidence— regardless of other’s opinions.

 - Gives thanks.
 Good leaders give thanks and show appreciation.
 It’s such a little effort and it makes such a big difference with your team.

 - Creates a positive workplace culture.
 Workers can’t thrive in fear and intimidation.
 When you give clear feedback and strong encouragement you create a hopeful, positive place to work.
 Create the expectation that every worker is and will try their best.

 - Shows them the future.
 Workers are more likely to give full effort when they can see the results will be good for them.
-Take time to map their ascension plan with them.
+Take time to map out their ascension plan with them, discussing how to upgrade their skills to meet the needs of the future workplace.
 Talk about promotions and opportunities.

 Diego, you asked a great question.
 Leaders aren’t born.
 Good leaders adapt qualities that add great value to whatever company is fortunate enough to hire them.
 Their employees love to work for them.
 They automatically gain visibility and status.
 I promise you as you master these skills, you’ll be too good to ignore.